Nicole da Silva

-Nicole da Silva is an Australian stage, film and television actress, best known for her roles as Stella Dagostino in the series Rush (2008–2011), and as Franky Doyle in the show Wentworth (2013–2018, 2019).
+Nicole da Silva is an Australian stage, film and television actress, best known for her roles as Stella Dagostino in the series Rush (2008–2011), and as Franky Doyle in the show Wentworth (2013–2019).
 She has made appearances in series such as Carla Cametti PD (2009) and Doctor Doctor (2016–2021).

 Early life and education

-Nicole da Silva was born in Sydney and is of Portugese background.
+Nicole da Silva was born in Sydney and is of Portuguese background.

 She obtained her Bachelor of Arts at the University of Western Sydney's Theatre Nepean, now known as Western Sydney University, in 2003.

 Career

 Da Silva's first on-screen credit came in the Seven Network medical drama show All Saints, in which she played Sasha Fernandez for 11 episodes in 2005.
 In 2007, she played Erica 'EC' Eulestra in the Fox8 series Dangerous, a role that earned her a Logie Award nomination.

 Da Silva gained notable recognition in the Network Ten police drama series Rush, in which she appeared in all 70 episodes in four seasons as Stella Dagostino, in the story based on the real-life Victoria Police Critical Incident Response Team, with the plot exploring both the personal and working lives of the team.
 Da Silva broke her leg while filming a scene on the show.

 She played one of the main roles as Lisa Testro in the show Carla Cametti PD (2009) for six episodes, but the series was cancelled after just one season.